Is San Sebastián Worth Visiting in 2026? Travel Guide + Tips

 A photo of me with the San Sebastian beach in the background

-San Sebastian is generally a very safe city to visit.
-The crime rate is low, and the city is known for being clean and well-maintained.
+San Sebastián is generally a very safe city to visit.
+Crime is low, and the city feels clean and well kept.

 A bridge over the river in San Sebastian Spain with buildings in the background